lucidworks/banana/README.md

-# Banaana
+# Banana

-__NOTE__: You have reached the Kibana 3 repository.
+__NOTE__: You have reached the Banana repository.
-Kibana 3 is completely new version of Kibana written entirely in HTML and Javascript.
-You can find the Kibana 2 repository at [https://github.com/rashidkpc/Kibana](https://github.com/rashidkpc/Kibana)
+The Banana project is a fork of Kibana 3, which can be found at [http://three.kibana.org](http://three.kibana.org) The goal is to port the code to work with Apache Solr as a backend storage.

 ### Important!
-The dashboard storage format has changed in Kibana 3 milestone 3.
-Existing dashboards are unfortunately not backward compatible.
-However there's some great new features:
-* Every panel support multi-query
-* Customizable query colors and labels
-* Queries, label and colors are synced across panels at all times
-* Queries can assigned explicitly to panels, they can also be pinned and unpinned.
-* New filtering functionality
-* Filters can be toggled, removed and edited
-* Drill down won't overwrite your queries, labels or colors
-* Confusing group functionality has been removed
-* Index configuration has been moved from the timepicker, to the main dashboard editor
-* The stringquery panel has been replaced with a more polished 'query' panel

-More information about Kibana 3 can be found at [http://three.kibana.org](http://three.kibana.org)

 ## Overview